ckb-next/ckb-next/DAEMON.md

 Additionally, multiple commands may be combined into one, for instance:
 - `rgb ffffff esc:ff0000 w,a,s,d:0000ff` sets the Esc key red, the WASD keys blue, and the rest of the keyboard white (note the lack of a key name before `ffffff`, implying the whole keyboard is to be set).

 By default, the controller runs at 30 FPS, meaning that attempts to animate the LEDs faster than that will be ignored.
-If you wish to change it, start `ckb-daemon` with the `--fps=<rate>` option.
-You may also issue `fps <rate>` to `/dev/input/ckb0/cmd` after starting the daemon.
-Note that the FPS is global and cannot be set on a per-keyboard basis.
-The maximum rate is 60 FPS, which matches the rate of the keyboard's internal display.
+If you wish to change it, send the command `fps <n>`.
+The maximum frame rate is 60.

 Indicators
 ----------